 What is the three act structure?

-The true three act structure isn’t a formula, it keeps your beginning separate from your middle and your middle separate from your end.
+A three-act structure keeps your beginning separate from your middle and your middle separate from your end.
+That’s it.

 THREE ACT STRUCTURE DEFINITION